Razany98/Installing-arm-package-on-ROS-Ubuntu/README.md

 - mkdir -p ~/catkin_ws/src (Here I named my workspace catkin_ws, you can choose it to whatever you want)
 - cd ~/catkin_ws/
 - catkin_make

+Now you've created a workspace to put your arm package in.

+- #### 2 - Download the arm package